 Why Buy a Nissan?Buying Guides • Advice • Reviews

 The automotive giant, Nissan, has a rich history that dates back to the turn of the 20th Century.
 To be more specific, 1911 is when the concepts were truly created.
-In 1914, he designed and built a small box-type passenger car dubbed Dat Car.
-Story has it that Dat represents the first initials of Hashimoto’s three principal backers: Kenjiro Den, Rokuro Aoyama and Meitaro Takeuchi.
-Dat Car would later known as the once popular Datsun.
+In 1914, they designed and built a small box-type passenger car dubbed Dat Car.
+Story has it that Dat represents the first initials of Hashimoto’s first three founders.
+Dat Car would later be known as the once popular Datsun.

 • In 1919, the Japan-based company imported its machine tools, components and materials from the United States.

 • In 1934, the newly named Nissan Motor Company (formerly known as Jidosha-Seizo Kabushiki-Kaisha) is established and based in Tokyo, Japan.